zimmstudios/interview-test-app/README.md

 ## Instructions for Automated Test Engineers

-We would like you to write 3-5 automated tests that can run against the CHPL's RESTful API.
+We would like you to write 3-5 tests that can run in an automated way against the CHPL's RESTful API.
 API documentation can be found [here](https://chpl.ahrqstg.org/#/resources/chpl_api)

 Please use whatever tool you are most comfortable with!
 We have provided a couple of samples in this Github project to help you get started.
 The sample unit tests are written in Java and you can find them in the file
 >